programminghistorian/ph-submissions/en/drafts/originals/communicating-diversity-in-3D-and-VR.md

 When WebXR is added, a button will be created at the buttom of the website that will enable VR users to enter the immersive version.
 We will also add models for the controllers.

-After
+After:

 ```
 	import { OrbitControls } from 'three/addons/controls/OrbitControls.js';
 ```

-add
+add:

 ```
 	import { VRButton } from 'three/addons/webxr/VRButton.js';
 	import { XRControllerModelFactory } from 'three/addons/webxr/XRControllerModelFactory.js';

 ```

-After
+After:

 ```
 	// Variables
 ```

-add
+add:

 ```
 	let controller1, controller2, controllerGrip1, controllerGrip2;
 ```

-In init, REPLACE
+In init, REPLACE:

 ```
 	container.appendChild( renderer.domElement );
 ```

-with
+with:

 ```
 	renderer.xr.enabled = true;
 	container.appendChild( renderer.domElement );
 	document.body.appendChild( VRButton.createButton( renderer ) );
 ```

-In the init function, after
+In the init function, after:

 ```
 	controls.update();
 ```

-add
+add:

 ```
 	controller1 = renderer.xr.getController( 0 );
 	scene.add( controller1 );